â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Completing the Clarification request form

-To submit a Clarification request, the Applicant should select the “Tax Clarification Request” tile on the FTA's website: https://tax.gov.ae/en/services/tax.clarifications.request.aspx
+To submit a Clarification request, the Applicant should select the 'Tax Clarification Request' tile on the FTA's website: https://tax.gov.ae/en/services/tax.clarifications.request.aspx

-The Applicant will then be requested to log into their profile to proceed with the Clarification request.
-All of the mandatory fields of the request form must be completed and the following supporting evidence should be uploaded as part of the request:
+All of the mandatory fields of the request form must be completed with sufficient detail.
+The following supporting evidence should be uploaded as part of the request:

-• A cover letter that describes the background facts, the specific tax technical query, relevant UAE tax legislation considered, the Applicant' s technical view as well as any alternative tax treatment.
+• A cover letter that describes the background facts, the specific Tax technical query, relevant UAE Tax legislation considered, the Applicant's technical view as well as any alternative Tax treatment.

-• Documentary evidence relating to the request, for example contracts, invoices, correspondence etc.
+• Documentary evidence relating to the request, for example, contracts, invoices, correspondence, etc.

-• Any tax advice received from third parties in respect of the specific matter the Clarification is requested on.
+• Any Tax advice received from third parties in respect of the specific matter the Clarification is requested on.

-If the Clarification request relates to more than one tax, all of the above need to be provided for each of the relevant taxes the Clarification relates to.
+If the Clarification request relates to more than one Tax, all of the above need to be provided for each of the relevant Taxes the Clarification relates to.
 The documents can be uploaded in Excel, JPEG, JPG, PDF and PNG format.
 The individual file size limit is 5 MB.

 Clarification request fee